wks/homepage-source/blog/_drafts/2023-02-20-ruby-immix.md

 when the user calls `GC.compact`, or if auto-compaction is enabled, the GC will

 1.  traverse the heap once to mark live object, and
-2.  go through all cells with live objects and and move them to free pages, and
+2.  go through all cells with live objects and move them to free pages, and
 3.  go through all cells with live objects again and update their reference fields.
     -   Note: After objects have been moved, pointers to the moved objects